-&lt;sup>2Street trees are required in the road right-of-way wherever there is an adjacent sidewalk and/or multiuse path per this table.
-If the required-pedestrian facility is removed from within the roadway right of-way to an alternative location as provided for in this table then existing canopy trees maintained within twenty (20) feet-of the edge of the roadway pavement and protected through appropriate covenants and restrictions may be credited as a street tree in the calculation found in Subsection 407.43(d)(2).
-In all cases pedestrian facilities shall have the plantings required per Subsection 407.43(d)(2).
+&lt;sup>2Street trees are required in the road right of way wherever there is an adjacent sidewalk and/or multiuse path per this table.
+If the required pedestrian facility is removed from within the roadway right of way to an alternative location as provided for in this table then existing canopy trees maintained within twenty (20) feet of the edge of the roadway pavement and protected through appropriate covenants and restrictions may be credited as a street tree in the calculation found in Subsection 407.43(d)(2).
 In all cases pedestrian facilities shall have the plantings required per Subsection 407.43(d)(1).
 Planting area determined by tree species per ULDC Table 407.50.1.
 Minimum planting strip without tree is four (4) feet.

-&lt;sup>4Multi-use paths shall be constructed parallel to and up to three hundred (300) feet from the roadway in an Open-Space or common area and shall conform to the standards in Section 407.140.
+\Multi-use paths shall be constructed parallel to and up to three hundred (300) feet from the roadway in an Open Space or common area and shall conform to the standards in Section 407.140.

-&lt;sup>5 All medians shall be landscaped.
+&lt;sup>5All medians shall be landscaped.

 \Unstriped on street parking shall be allowed on roadways less than one thousand two hundred (1,200) ADT.
-If unstriped on street parking is proposed it shall be accompanied by mitigation traffic caiming measures located at least every six hundred (600) feet.
-On roadways greater than two hundred fifty (350) ADT, on street parking is required for TNDs, TODs, multi family and activity centers.
-Provision of on street parking shall be adequate to serve the proposed intensity of development in order that the required clearances for public safety vehicles are maintained.
-For roadways of two thousands five hundred (2,500) ADT or more, on street parking is allowed via angled or parallel parking spaces with landscaped traffic separators.
+If unstriped on street parking is proposed it shall be accompanied by mitigation traffic calming measures located at least every six hundred (600) feet.
+On roadways greater than two hundred fifty (250) ADT, on street parking is required for TNDs, TODs, multi family and activity centers.
+Prevision of on street parking shall be adequate to serve the proposed intensity of development in order that the required clearances for public safety vehicles are maintained.
+For roadways of two thousand five hundred (2,500) ADT or more, on street parking is allowed via angled or parallel parking spaces with landscaped traffic separators.